ChenOst/University-Escape-Room/README.md

 The game is tailored to all levels of students, the player can choose level of difficulty in any question and get a score accordingly.

-**The higher the question level the higher the score!**
+**The higher the question level the higher the score!** :star: :star: :star:

-The player must escape the room before the time runs out. :clock3:
+The player must escape the room before the time runs out. :hourglass_flowing_sand:

-:mortar_board: **Good Luck! and have fun** :100:
+**Good Luck! and have fun**

 ![](Game_Version_1.gif)